A project to return the park to its original Victorian splendour, as well as introduce new features, was completed in 2021.

-Key elements of the project include creating better links between the park and Littlehaven Promenade and Seawall as well as improving the area round the Lawe Top which, as the park's highest point, acts as an incredible viewing platform for the stunning coastline and harbour.
+creating better links with Littlehaven Promenade and improving the area around the Lawe Top, which as the park's highest point, acts as an incredible viewing platform for the coastline, harbour and mouth of the river

 In 1855 the Health Committee of South Shields Corporation was instructed to obtain a site for recreation within the Borough, but they reported that they saw no need as the Bents, an extensive sea-dune system, and the sea beach were readily available to the public.